ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 ## 8. Be Noticed With Search Ads
 - In an auction, the winning bidder appears in the top position.
-- Max Cost Per Click (CPC) is the highest bid you are willing to make.
+- Max Cost Per Click (CPC) sets the max possible bid.
 - A keyword can be a group of words.
 - A keyword can be used as an advert heading.
 - An advert should have a CTA.